Are Group Homes the Right Program for Troubled Teens from Minnesota

-Group homes for troubled teens in Minnesota provide the essentials to their residents.
-Through group homes, troubled teens from Minnesota will be given shelter, food and assistance with daily care.
-Although group homes may be better for a struggling teen than staying in their destructive environment, there is no key importance on providing troubled teens from Minnesota with treatment for their mental health or behavioral issues.
+Group homes provide the essentials to their residents.
+Through group homes, Minnesota troubled teens will be given shelter, food and some assistance with daily care.
+Although group homes may be better for a struggling teen than staying in their destructive environment, there is no key importance on providing their residents with treatment for their mental health, substance abuse and other behavioral issues.
 If you would like to know more about the best treatment option that is available to your child, please call 866-452-8121 for a free consultation.

 The real purpose of group homes is to incorporate the troubled teens back into their communities.
 However, group homes do not focus on, or directly treat extreme behavioral issues, which need immediate attention.
 Teenagers near Minnesota who continually end up in troubled, clearly lack the ability to make good decisions on their own.
 These wayward teens need to be taught how to set goals for themselves, solve problems, and resist peer pressure when it presents itself.

 Parents of Troubled Teens from Minnesota Who Are in Search of Group Homes

 Red Rock Canyon School is a premier, residential treatment center.
 We differ from group homes by providing our students with multiple forms of therapy in an attempt to help them overcome the struggles that put them in this unfavorable situation.
 The professionals at Red Rock Canyon School are not only committed to serving our students, but the parents and family as a whole.
 To do this, we offer intensive daily counseling, group sessions, physical work, and a wide range of special interest and vocational arts programs.